- About LAM

 - About LAM Action

 - For Medical Professionals

 - For Patients & Their Families

 - Get Involved

 A new study is planned to investigate a possible inhaled treatment, called LAM-001 for women with LAM.
-The study is planned to begin in April and will be conducted at sites in Nottingham, Manchester and London.
+The study is planned to begin very soon and will be conducted at sites in Nottingham, Manchester and London.

 Nottingham University Hospitals NHS Trust: – Nottingham, UK; Professor Tim Harrison/ Professor Simon Johnson (Lead Investigators in UK)